Dr. Shakira Choonara

 Roundtable: Launch of the AHAIC Report on the State of UHC in Africa

 To ensure that Africa is on track in progressing towards the achievement of UHC targets by 2030, Amref Health Africa has established an independent commission tasked with reviewing progress and providing recommendations on leadership, accountability, technology/innovation, and health security, to help guide the continent towards these targets.
 As part of its mandate, the AHAIC Commission on the State of UHC in Africa will share a State of UHC in Africa Report, which will map the progress of African countries towards their UHC goals.
 The report will also reflect on successes, barriers and lessons learned on the journey towards providing equitable access, quality health care and financial protection in Africa.
-This session will feature an opening video, followed by a moderated roundtable, where Commissioners will share and discuss the findings of the report.
+This session will feature a moderated roundtable, where Commissioners will share and discuss the findings of the report.